The 2023 New Play Contest is now CLOSED. 2024 applications will open this fall.

 Check back here this fall for information about how you can enter the 2024 contest!

-This year’s winner is “Transitions” by Ron Davies (Ottawa, ON), with a tie for second place, “Seven Virgins” by Ron Fromstein (Toronto, ON) and “Board Game Night” by Joel Pettigrew (Thornhill, ON).
-Congratulations to this year’s winners and all of the submissions!
+This year’s winner was “Transitions” by Ron Davies (Ottawa, ON), with a tie for second place, “Seven Virgins” by Ron Fromstein (Toronto, ON) and “Board Game Night” by Joel Pettigrew (Thornhill, ON).

-From the Jury Room
+Notes From the Jury Room

 "TRANSITIONS", Ron Davies—An incredibly important piece that focuses on the only neverending thing in life: change.
 Change of environment, change of circumstances, or even changes within yourself.
 Transitions deals with all of these themes and more in a deeply-relatable piece.